fieldtrip/website/getting_started/homer.md

 ## Background

 Homer is a set of MATLAB scripts used for analyzing fNIRS data to obtain estimates and maps of brain activation.
-It has evolved since the early 1990s, first as the Photon Migration Imaging toolbox, then HOMER, and the current version is HOMER2.
+It has evolved since the early 1990s, first as the Photon Migration Imaging toolbox, then HOMER and [Homer2](https://homer-fnirs.org), and development now continues as [Homer3](https://github.com/BUNPC/Homer3)

 The Homer software is described in the paper [HomER: a review of time-series analysis methods for near-infrared spectroscopy of the brain](https://doi.org/10.1364/ao.48.00d280).
 You can download Homer [here on NITRC](https://www.nitrc.org/projects/homer2/) and you can also find more technical documentation on NITRC, for example on the `.nirs` [file format](https://www.nitrc.org/plugins/mwiki/index.php/homer2:Homer_Input_Files#NIRS_data_file_format).